- Low $200s–Mid $1Ms

 Prescott, Arizona is known as “Everybody’s Hometown,” because retirees often find something here that reminds them of where they grew up.
 For many, it is the historic Yavapai County courthouse, tree-lined plaza and surrounding shops in the downtown area.
 To others, it is the overall small-town charm and hospitality.
 People are friendly here, and you will notice it no matter where you are in the community.

-There are a variety of retirement living options that include active adult retirement communities in Prescott, luxurious golf court resorts and beautiful homes near the heart of Prescott’s historic downtown.
+There are a variety of retirement living options that include active adult retirement communities in Prescott, luxurious golf course resorts and beautiful homes near the heart of Prescott’s historic downtown area.
 Prescott has many Victorian style homes in the older parts of the city that help it maintain a special charm that is unique to this community.

 Climate & Geography

 Prescott is known as Arizona’s mile high-city due to its elevation at 5,368 feet above sea level.
 This elevation, scenic views, and surrounding Prescott National Forest will give you a feeling of living in the mountains.
 Prescott’s location provides it with a mild four-season climate.
 Due to the breezes coming off the adjacent Bradshaw Mountains, summer temperatures remain moderate, with daytime highs averaging in the 80s and nighttime lows in the 50s.
 Prescott’s winters are just as moderate with daytime temperatures generally in the 50s.
 The area receives an average annual snowfall of 25 inches.
 While the area’s springs may be a bit breezy at certain times, its autumns are beautiful.